 There’s a growing demand for real-time data analytics from governments to big corporations and in step with this surge in demand, there are more tools than ever before that offer real-time processing of Big Data.
 Storm (owned by Twitter), Gridgrain, SpaceCurve, and Cloudera are some of the most popular tools available for real-time Big Data processing.

 Hail Uncle Ben!

-Like most techies, I share a penchant for comic books and its cinematic universe and as I end this blog, I can’t help but think of those legendary words by Peter Parker’s uncle Ben: “With great power comes great responsibility”.
+Like most techies, I share a penchant for comic books and their cinematic universe and as I end this blog, I can’t help but think of those legendary words by Peter Parker’s uncle Ben: “With great power comes great responsibility”.
 I know it’s a bit of a cliche for every Spider-man fan out there but it holds true when we talk about the power that comes with Big Data.
 Data security is of paramount importance.
 Strict ethical conduct must be adhered to by the practitioners of Big Data in order to ensure that the data is used for ethical purposes only.
-After all, as a few experts believe, the next war will not be fought with machine guns in battlefields – it will be fought on a laptop with high-speed data connectivity!
+After all, as a few experts believe, the next war will not be fought with machine guns on battlefields – it will be fought on a laptop with high-speed data connectivity!

 Looking for more assistance? just drop a line and we will be back within 24hrs.